 Last year we gave our boys the catalogues after our weekly candle lighting and had them alternate choosing something.
 Last year’s choices really hit home with them, and when it came to birthday time in late march, our eldest chose to raise money for another water filter! (some of our favorites: World Vision, Compassion, Gospel for Asia, World Renew, and Samaritan’s Purse.)

-15. Use a daily Bible reading plan.
+16. Daily Bible reading plan.

 You could follow this 24-day reading plan using the Jesus Storybook Bible.
 It follows the “Jesse Tree” tradition of starting at creation and continuing through Jewish history until the birth of Christ.

-17. Hang a daily Jesse tree ornament.
+17. Daily Jesse tree ornament/reading

-18. Start an Advent Candle tradition.
+18. Start a Simple, Weekly Advent Candle tradition.